What Is Affiliate Marketing?

 Your income tends to grow the longer you do affiliate marketing, and this is why it’s best to stick long-term with it (if you want to reach high-income numbers).

 Here you can see some income reports from the platform I use (& recommend):

-More than 81% of brands around the world have affiliate programs you can join.
+You can promote almost any product around you since more than 81% of brands around the world have an affiliate program you can join.